my

 journey

 All my life I’ve been fascinated by people and their life stories.
-I grew up in a household with my grandparents, and my grandad was a storyteller.
-As it turns out I myself have more than a few stories to tell; I feel I’ve lived more than one life.
-From age four I lived with severe chronic illness to such a degree that I called hospitals my second home.
-As a teenager I lived in a war zone for four years.
-Refugee years followed and during that time more than a few unexpected deaths in the immediate family happened.
-Other life events happened along the line, but these were the ones that had the biggest impact on me.
-Was it tough and challenging – absolutely!
-How do I look at those years now – as my greatest teachers.
-All the experiences mentioned didn’t define me, but they made me who I am today – a compassionate, resilient and open-minded human being.
+I grew up in a household with my grandparents, and my grandad was a captivating storyteller.
+Turns out, I have a few stories of my own.
+I feel like I’ve lived more than one life.
+From age four I lived with a severe chronic illness – hospitals became like a second home.
+As a teenager, for four years I lived in a war zone.
+Then came the refugee years, where during that time, I experienced more than a few unexpected deaths in my immediate family.
+There were other life events happened along the way, but these were the ones that had the biggest impact on me.
+Was it tough?
+Absolutely!
+But those experiences became my greatest teachers.

 MY TRAINING AND EDUCATION

-• Diploma of Yoga, Breathwork & Meditation Teaching
+- Diploma of Yoga, Breathwork & Meditation Teaching

-• Accessible Yoga Certificate
+- Accessible Yoga Certificate

-• Trauma Aware Yoga Certificate
+- Trauma Aware Yoga Certificate

-• Restorative Yoga Certificate
+- Restorative Yoga Certificate

-• Mental Health First Aid Accreditation
+- Mental Health First Aid Accreditation

 My education is ongoing and I will keep updating this section as I go along.
 In addition, my greatest training and a source of knowledge and wisdom is life in its all complexity.